MGTheTrain/Algo-DesignPatterns-DataStructures/README.md

 ## Features

 - [ ] Coding design patterns for design principles (e.g. SOLID) and their use cases
-- [ ] Efficient sorting algorithms in terms of complexity
+- [ ] Efficient array sorting algorithms in terms of complexity
 - [ ] Basic data structures including their common operations (insertion, deletion, search) and associated complexities along with practical applications

 ## Getting started